Eutropios/WarMAC/README.md

 This project is currently not available on PyPi.
 However, I am diligently working on adding functionality before the first official release.
 Upcoming features:
-> Mod rank and Arcane rank handling, show average from buy orders instead of sell orders, add drop sources tag, and deleting lowest/highest sell prices to keep average in line are coming soon.
-Possibly adding more average types.
+> Mod rank and Arcane rank handling,, add drop sources tag, and deleting lowest/highest sell prices to keep average in line are coming soon.

 ## **⚖️Licensing and Disclaimers**